Boosting Good Gut Microflora

 (syndicated in the Manitoba Post and Lifestyles55).

-The old saying 'you are what you eat' has never been more true, but in recent years the role of good bacteria and human health has been a major focus of medical research.
-The database of biomedical citations and studies Pubmed lists over 2000 publications focused on this burgeoning research area.
-Our gastrointestinal (GI) tract is home to trillions of microorganisms including fungi, viruses, and bacteria, which are called the gut microbiome.
+The old saying “you are what you eat” has never been more true, but in recent years the role of good bacteria and human health has been a major focus of research.
+PubMed, the database of biomedical citations and studies, lists over 2000 peer-reviewed publications focused on this burgeoning area of research.
+Our gastrointestinal (GI) tract is home to trillions of microorganisms including fungi, viruses, and bacteria, which are collectively called the gut microbiome.
 Through the promotion of digestive enzymes, vitamins, and short chain fatty acids, our gut microbiome is a major contributing factor in the process of achieving optimum health and wellness.

-Specific strains of friendly flora have been shown to improve vaginal, urinary tract, and oral health, working to reduce and prevent ear, nose, and throat infections, urinary tract infections, bacterial vaginosis, and yeast vaginitis.
-In addition to reducing the risk of developing cancer, studies have shown that those with a diverse, healthy microbiome also respond better to cancer treatment.
+Specific strains of friendly flora have been shown to improve oral, urinary tract, and vaginal health by helping reduce and prevent ear, nose, and throat infections, urinary tract infections, bacterial vaginosis, and yeast vaginitis.
+In addition to helping reduce the risk of developing certain cancers, studies have shown that those with a diverse, healthy microbiome also respond better to cancer treatment.

 Diet, age, disease, drugs (including antibiotics) and stress all negatively affect our gut bacteria.
-An imbalance of 'good' gut bacteria vs. too much 'bad' bacteria is called dysbiosis and is associated with inflammatory bowel diseases, irritable bowel syndrome, diabetes, obesity, cardiovascular disease, bone loss, inflammation, depression, anxiety, and cancer.
+An imbalance of 'good' gut bacteria versus too much 'bad' bacteria is called dysbiosis, which is associated with inflammatory bowel diseases, irritable bowel syndrome, diabetes, obesity, cardiovascular disease, bone loss, inflammation, depression, anxiety, and cancer.